Port Joli Wild for Waterfowl

 Sign up Now

-Port Joli is located in the South Shore region of Nova Scotia, 170 kilometres from the provincial capital of Halifax.
-This natural area is known for its peace and tranquility and provides habitat for a variety of shorebirds and other birds, the most prominent being Canada geese, endangered piping plovers, terns and American black ducks, as well as a variety of plants.
-It also boasts a very rich cultural and natural history.
-It was home to Mi’kmaq aboriginal peoples as early as 1,200 years ago.What you will be doing
+Port Joli is located in the South Shore region of Nova Scotia, 170 kilometers from the provincial capital of Halifax.
+This 1,558 acre (630 ha.) natural area is known for its peace and tranquility, and provides habitat for a variety of birds, including Canada Geese, endangered Piping Plovers, Terns and American Black Ducks.
+It also boasts a very rich cultural and natural history, home to the Mi’kmaq aboriginal peoples as early as 1,200 years ago.What you will be doing

 Anyone with an interest in coastal birds is welcome, including beginner birders and families.
 We will meet at the Harrison Lewis Centre to provide an overview of common bird species, instructions, and the site boundaries.
 Each group will then travel by car to separate sites for the day-long count.
 Groups will be accompanied by at least one experienced birder to assist with identification and documenting observations.
 We will all reassemble at the end of the day to discuss our findings.Why you will love it